 Coroners inquire into deaths reported to them which appear to be violent, unnatural, or of sudden and unknown cause.
 The Coroner will seek to establish the medical cause of death; if the cause remains in doubt after a post mortem, an inquest will be held.

-No in most cases, a GP or hospital doctor can certify the medical cause of death and the death can be registered by the Registrar of Births and Deaths in the usual way.
+Not all deaths are reported to the coroner in most cases, a GP or hospital doctor can certify the medical cause of death and the death can be registered by the Registrar of Births and Deaths in the usual way.
 However, registrars must report deaths to the Coroner in certain circumstances.
 For example: if a doctor cannot give a proper certificate of a cause of death; if the death occurred during an operation; if the death was due to industrial disease; if the death was unnatural or due to violence, or in other suspicious circumstances.

+An inquest is an enquiry into who has died and how, when and where the death occurred.
+An inquest is not a trial; the Coroner must not blame anyone for the death.
 An inquest is usually opened primarily to record that a death has occurred and to identify the dead person.
 It will then be adjourned until any police enquiries and the Coroner’s investigations are completed.
 The full inquest can then be resumed.

 When the Coroner’s investigations are complete, a date for the resumed inquest is set and the people entitled to be notified will be told, if their details are known to the Coroner.
 Inquests are open to the public and journalists are usually present.

 Page updated on: 29/01/2018